weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 `Example: export TF_VAR_db_username=admin TF_VAR_db_password=adifferentpassword`
 - When you use sensitive variables in your Terraform configuration, you can use them as you would any other variable.
 - Terraform will `redact` these values in command output and log files, and raise an error when it detects that they will be exposed in other ways.
+- Declare a variable as sensitive by setting the sensitive argument to true.
+- If you use a sensitive value as part of an output value then Terraform will require you to also mark the output value itself as sensitive, to confirm that you intended to export it.
 - **Important Note-1:** Never check-in `secrets.tfvars` to git repositories
 - **Important Note-2:** Terraform state file contains values for these sensitive variables `terraform.tfstate`.
 You must keep your state file secure to avoid exposing this data.
 ```